HomeLatest NewsIndustryGoogle India unveils ‘Startup School’ programme to guide 10,000 startups in tier 2 & 3 cities

 Register Now →

-“There will also be opportunities for founders to gain orthogonal insights from discussions around what makes an effective founder, formalising hiring and more,” Karthik Padmanabhan, Developer Relations Program Manager Lead and Aditya Swamy, Director – Play Partnerships, wrote in a blogpost.
+“There will also be opportunities for founders to gain orthogonal insights from discussions around what makes an effective founder, formalising and more,” Karthik Padmanabhan, Developer Relations Program Manager Lead and Aditya Swamy, Director – Play Partnerships, wrote in a blogpost.

 With close to 70,000 startups, India is the third-largest birthing ground for startups in the world.
 And as more Indian founders lead their companies successfully to IPOs or unicorn status, it has set off a virtuous cycle wherein their success has ignited aspirations among young Indians across the length and breadth of the country.